Artisan-Lab/RULF/src/doc/rustc/src/codegen-options/index.md

 Each target and [`target-cpu`](#target-cpu) has a default set of enabled features.

+## tune-cpu

+This instructs `rustc` to schedule code specifically for a particular processor.
+This does not affect the compatibility (instruction sets or ABI), but should make your code slightly more efficient on the selected CPU.

+The valid options are the same as those for [`target-cpu`](#target-cpu).
+The default is `None`, which LLVM translates as the `target-cpu`.

+This is an unstable option.
+Use `-Z tune-cpu=machine` to specify a value.

+Due to limitations in LLVM (12.0.0-git9218f92), this option is currently effective only for x86 targets.

 [option-emit]: ../command-line-arguments.md#option-emit
 [option-o-optimize]: ../command-line-arguments.md#option-o-optimize
+[instrumentation-based code coverage]: ../instrument-coverage.md
 [profile-guided optimization]: ../profile-guided-optimization.md
 [option-g-debug]: ../command-line-arguments.md#option-g-debug